Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 And it was completely painted black and that

-the circuit, the circles on the window, Clive had put that in there because he wanted sunlight to come in through the window with those patterns.
+the circuit, the the circles on the window, Clive had put that in there because he wanted sunlight to come in through the window with those patterns.

-We'd stripped the room back to bare floorboards and painted those
+And we'd painted the floorboard, we'd stripped the room back to bare floorboards and painted those

 either white or alternately black and white.